Cas12a: Comparison with Cas9

-Comparison with Cas9

 While classified as a Class II Type V CRISPR-associated nuclease, Cas12a lacks the NHN endonuclease domain found in Cas9 and instead relies on its RuvC-like domain for sequential DNA cleavage, resulting in the production of staggered ends.
 Unlike Cas9, Cas12a possesses a unique zinc finger-like domain, which may contribute to DNA binding or structural stability.
 A significant advantage of Cas12a over Cas9 is its inherent RNase activity within the WED domain, enabling the self-processing of precursor crRNAs (pre-crRNAs) into mature crRNAs.
 This eliminates the requirement for a trans-activating crRNA (tracrRNA), simplifying guide RNA design and facilitating multiplexed editing through the packaging of multiple crRNAs into a single vector.